Sport Psychology – A Brief History

 More Recent History

 From 1970 to the early 2000s, the professional enjoyed increasing recognition and growth across most of the developed world.
-In Australia, this saw an all-time high of four Masters program in ‘Sport and Exercise Psychology’.
-Boosted by the Sydney Olympics in 2000 Australia was a good place to study sport psychology 20 years ago.
+Australia saw an all-time high of four Master Programs in ‘Sport and Exercise Psychology’.
+Boosted by the Sydney Olympics 2000, Australia was an excellent place to study sport psychology 20 years ago.

 The Decline

-In 2020 there is now only one Sport and Exercise Psychology masters program remaining in Australia.
-So it begs the question what happened?
-More importantly what can we learn from the decline?
+Nowadays there are only two Sport and Exercise Psychology masters program remaining in Australia.
+So it begs the question, what happened?
+More importantly, what can we learn from the decline?

-Like I said the first ‘dropped ball’ was spreading ourselves too thinly in trying to bring exercise and physical activity into the fold.
+One big ‘dropped ball’ was spreading ourselves too thinly to bring exercise and physical activity into the fold.

-In 2006 Medicare introduced a two-tier system for psychologists.
+In 2006, Medicare introduced a two-tier system for psychologists.
 The policy implies that clinical psychologists were better a psychology work.
-The out-of-pocket costs to see a clinical psychologist became significantly less compared with all other types of psychologist.
+The out-of-pocket costs to see a clinical psychologist became significantly less than all other psychologists.

 The Recent Wellbeing Movement

-In recent years sport psychology has started to really embrace the importance of mental health and wellbeing.
-I am glad about this but we need to be very, very careful.
+In recent years sport psychology has embraced the importance of mental health and wellbeing.
+I am glad about this, but we must be cautious.

 The risk of the recent wellbeing movement is that sport psychology might lose its performance enhancement origins.
 These include mental skills training and coaching psychology.

-In 50 years from now – if the profession still exists – what will the answers to these questions be?
+In 50 years from now, what will the answers to these questions be?
 What do sport psychologists do?
-And what are sport psychologists really know for?
+And what are sport psychologists best known for?

 Will the answers be …

-• they mainly help sporting and non-sporting performers to improve in their chosen sport or performance area and introduce mental health interventions for non-critical issues if and when required
+• They mainly help sporting and non-sporting performers improve in their chosen sport or performance area and introduce mental health interventions for non-critical issues if required.

 Is It Possible For Us To Bounce Back?

 Will we learn from our mistakes and bounce back?
 Can we learn from the History of Sport Psychology to improve the future of the profession?
-This sport psychologist thinks it’s possible.
-However, only with some major structural changes.
-And that, my friends, will be the topic of a later blog post; Sport Psychology – Looking To The Future.
+I think we can, but only with some major structural changes.

 Author: Gareth J. Mole